raspberrypilearning/how-are-you/en/step_1.md

 Make an e-card for family, friends or peers across the world who speak a different language.
 Choose a new sprite so it looks like you're speaking in their mother tongue!

-Hey, you'll seem billingual or even trilingual.
+Hey, you'll seem bilingual or even trilingual.
 Impressive!

 ### What you will make